phac-nml/mikrokondo/docs/usage/tool_params.md

     - txt_ext: File extension of the text reports from StarAMR.
 Do not alter this field unless doing pipeline development.
     - xlsx_ext: File extension of the excel spread sheet from StarAMR.
 Do not alter this field unless doing pipeline development.
     - **args**: Additional arguments to pass to StarAMR.
 Do not alter this field unless doing pipeline development.
     - point_finder_dbs: A list containing the valid databases StarAMR supports for pointfinder.
 The way they are structured matches what StarAMR needs for input.
 Do not alter this field unless doing pipeline development.
-Do not alter this field unless doing pipeline development.
     - report_tag: The field name of StarAMR in the final summary report.
 Do not alter this field unless doing pipeline development.
     - header_p: Indicates the final report from StarAMR contains a header line.
 Do not alter this field unless doing pipeline development.